-Companies preparing condensed half-yearly financial reports are required, in accordance with IAS 34: 15, to provide "an explanation of events and transactions that are significant to an understanding of the changes in financial position and performance of the entity since the end of the last annual reporting period".
+Companies preparing condensed half-yearly financial reports are required, in accordance with IAS 34:15, to provide "an explanation of events and transactions that are significant to an understanding of the changes in financial position and performance of the entity since the end of the last annual reporting period".
 A similar requirement is provided in DTR 4.2.7(1) which requires that an interim management report includes "an indication of important events that have occurred during the first six months of the financial year, and their impact on the condensed set of financial statements".
-A non-exhaustive listing of events that may be considered for disclosure, if significant, is provided by IAS 34: 15B.
-Additionally, IAS 34: 16A includes further disclosures which should be made in the notes to the interim financial statements or elsewhere in the interim report.
+A non-exhaustive listing of events that may be considered for disclosure, if significant, is provided by IAS 34:15B.
+Additionally, IAS 34:16A includes further disclosures which should be made in the notes to the interim financial statements or elsewhere in the interim report.

-As companies respond to the ongoing uncertainties arising from COVID-19, Brexit, climate change and wider macroeconomic factors, there are likely to be a number of important events in the first half of 2021 that will require disclosure in both the interim management report and the notes to the condensed financial statements.
+As companies respond to the ongoing uncertainties arising from the pandemic, supply chain disruption, labour shortages, climate change, the conflict between Russia and Ukraine and broader macroeconomic factors, there are likely to be a number of important events in the first half of 2022 that will require disclosure in both the interim management report and the notes to the condensed financial statements.

+Indeed, in its Public Statement on the implications of Russia's invasion of Ukraine on half-yearly financial reports, ESMA states that it expects companies with significant exposures to markets in Russia, Belarus, or Ukraine, or certain commodities (for example, energy or agricultural commodities) to identify the conflict between Russia and Ukraine as a significant event in accordance with paragraphs 15-15C of IAS 34.
+ESMA emphasises that in accordance with paragraphs 17 and 31 of IAS 1 Presentation of Financial Statements, disclosures may need to extend beyond the minimum requirements of IAS 34 if this is considered necessary to enable a user to understand the consequences arising from the conflict between Russia and Ukraine.
+For some, this may therefore result in the inclusion of certain disclosures usually only provided in annual financial statements.

 Companies should focus on how key events have affected operations and results, making sure that the interim management report contains sufficient detail to explain why and how amounts reported have changed, including all significant movements in balance sheet line items.
+Where companies are exposed to significant risks from the conflict between Russia and Ukraine but conclude that there is no material impact on the financial statements, ESMA encourages companies to fully explain in the interim management report why that is the case.

-In accordance with paragraphs 17 and 31 of IAS 1 Presentation of Financial Statements, disclosures may need to extend beyond the minimum requirements of IAS 34 if this is considered necessary to enable a user to understand changes in financial position and performance of the entity since the end of the last annual reporting period.
-The FRC highlights in its Thematic Review: Interim Reporting that better disclosures of significant events and transactions are those which update the relevant information from the last annual report by following the specific disclosure requirements of IFRS Standards.
+In its Thematic Review: Interim Reporting, the FRC highlights that better disclosures of significant events and transactions are those which update the relevant information from the last annual report by following the specific disclosure requirements of IFRS Accounting Standards.